wavemaker/docs/website/blog/2024-11-09-cordova-deprecation-notice.md

 Over the years, our low-code platform has empowered developers to build hybrid mobile applications with ease using Cordova.
 Cordova played a significant role in enabling cross-platform compatibility and helped countless users achieve their mobile application goals.
 However, as technology evolves, so do the expectations for performance, user experience, and scalability in mobile development.

 In recent years, we have transitioned our platform to focus on React Native as the standard for mobile application development.

-<!-- truncate -->

-## Transition to React Native

 With this upgrade, we will be sunsetting Cordova-based app generation.
 This decision aligns with the industry's shift toward frameworks that deliver better performance and user experience for hybrid mobile applications.

+<!-- truncate -->

+## Ending Support for Cordova Projects

 As previously communicated in the below mentioned blog, we announced the deprecation of creating a new Cordova based application as part of the 11.6 release.